salmafathi/Autismo/README.md

 # Autismo app
-لإhis application helps autistic children, distraction and poor communication kids to communicate and speaking.
+This application helps autistic children, distraction and poor communication kids to communicate and speaking.